I'm editing and republishing a diary about my passive solar heated home that I first posted five years ago. Now I've lived in the home for 21 years.

 Can reduce heating bills by large amounts; in our case, we have no furnace.

 My Trombe Wall has a two layer polycarbonate exterior glazing, 4 inches from the walls surface, covered with what's called selective surface.
 The selective surface absorbs solar radiation and transmits solar heat into the 8 inch thick concrete wall that acts as a solar mass that stores the heat.
 The selective surface made copper foil reflects the infrared radiation back to the wall, preventing it from losing too much heat at night.
 The wall slowly releases its stored heat into the interior rooms reaching a temperatures as high as 104 F (its 98 F as I write this) on the interior surface, keeping the house toasty warm through the night.
 The house has the Trombe Wall on the lower story with most of a number of large direct gain windows on the upper story, providing the living room with its fabulous view.
 On the home's exterior over the Trombe Wall there is a window wash deck for accessing the second story windows that also serves as a shading device for the Trombe Wall during the summer when the sun is high.
-Then most of the Trombe Wall is shaded preventing unwanted heat gain.
+During the warm month I add a sade made of awning material to augment the shading.
+I put it up in the late spring when excess heat starts to become a problem and remeov it in the fall when it starts to get chilly.
+The whole twice yearly ritual takes about 15 minutes.
+In the summer months most of the Trombe Wall is shaded preventing unwanted heat gain.
 The wall's interior is finished in tile including some iridescent fused glass tiles that I fired at a friend's glass studio.

 For the house's backup heat I use baseboard electric.
-Most of the lighting is florescent.
-My electric bill for our unusually cold December was $104.
-It probably was the coldest month since I've been in the house, and that was the first time my monthly charge topped $82 in 16 years.
-The home's solar features have paid for themselves several times over in the time that I've lived here.
+Most of the lighting is fluorescent and LEDs.
+The home's solar features have paid for themselves several times over in the 21 years that I've lived here.

 I think it would be ironic for the passive solar house that I built to be swallowed by rising seas (after I'm gone) caused the proliferate use of fossil fuels.
-I am beginning to think that large rises in sea level are as inevitable as rush hour traffic is when you typically find only one person in the vast majority of the vehicles clogging the roads.
+I am beginning to think that large rises in sea level are as inevitable as rush hour traffic is (when you typically find only one person in the vast majority of the vehicles on American roads).
+That is only starting to change in the five years since I first published this diary.